schen26/LiveWebAPITester/README.md

 - Detect the colour change of according to presence of error

-- Ensures that the titles and subtitles are correct
+- Ensures that text inputs work correctly